HumanExposure/data_mgmt_scripts/puc_prediction/README.md

 ## How to Use
 ### Generate model data
 As a perquisite for using this model, a few pieces need to be generated.
 Both of these scripts will take a while to run, but only need to be run once.
-I would also recommend using a computer that has a decent amount of ram and free storage space (i.e. not your laptop).
+I would also recommend using a computer that has a decent amount of RAM and free storage space (i.e. not your laptop).
 * Run `data_processing.py`.
 This script pulls every product name and PUC from factotum and cleans them up. `mysql.json` needs to be filled out for this to work.
 Two CSV files will be created containing the data that was retrieved, with `clean.csv` being the important one.
 * Run `puc_model.py`.
 This script will take a while to run.
 Here is a list of important files that will be generated:
   * `xdata.joblib`: A file containing the result of converting every product name to a vector.